elixir-webrtc/ex_webrtc/guides/introduction/negotiation.md

 > const pc = new RTCPeerConnection({ iceServers: "stun:stun.l.google.com:19302" })
 > ```
 >
 > It is a list of STUN/TURN servers that the PeerConnection will try to use.
-You can learn more about
-> it in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) but
+> These are used by the PeerConnection to generate more ICE candidates with different types, which vastly
-> it boils down to the fact that lack of any STUN servers might cause you trouble connecting with other peers, so make sure
+> increases chances of establishing a connection between peers in some specific cases.
-> there's at least one STUN server there.
-You can find a list of publicly available STUN servers online.
+> You can read more about it in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection).

 You might be wondering how can you do something with the media data in the Elixir app.
 While in JavaScript API you are limited to e.g. attaching tracks to video elements on a web page,